sign-language-processing/sign-language-processing.github.io/src/index.md

 To produce a sign language video, @stoll2018sign constructs a lookup-table between glosses and sequences of 2D poses.
 They align all pose sequences at the neck joint of a reference skeleton, and group all sequences belonging to the same gloss.
-Then, for each group they apply dynamic time warping and average out all sequences in the group to construct the mean pose sequence.
+Then, for each group, they apply dynamic time warping and average out all sequences in the group to construct the mean pose sequence.
 This approach suffers from not having an accurate set of poses aligned to the gloss, and from unnatural motion transitions between glosses.

-To alleviate the downsides of the previous work, @stoll2020text2sign constructs a lookup-table of gloss to group of sequences of poses rather than creating a mean pose sequence.
+To alleviate the downsides of the previous work, @stoll2020text2sign constructs a lookup-table of gloss to a group of sequences of poses rather than creating a mean pose sequence.
 They build a Motion Graph [@min2012motion] - which is a Markov process that can be used to generate new motion sequences that are representative of real motion, and select the motion primitives (sequence of poses) per gloss with the highest transition probability.
 To smooth that sequence and reduce unnatural motion, they use Savitzky–Golay motion transition smoothing filter [@savitzky1964smoothing].